menpj/wikiproject/README.md

-Designed a Wikipedia-like online encyclopedia.
+Designed an online encyclopedia.
 Project is implemented using Django HTML and Markdown.
 Stored encyclopedia entries using a markup language called Markdown.

 Entry Page: Visiting /wiki/TITLE, where TITLE is the title of an encyclopedia entry, renders a page that displays the contents of that entry.